 This project explored the capability of using NASA’s Earth observation satellite data to forecast the effects of climate change on the nesting habitat of the northern goshawk (Accipiter gentilis) in the Lewis and Clark National Forest in Montana.
-The team examined different environmental variables that directly affect the northern goshawk habitat and determined areas that are most suitable for nesting using multiple habitat suitability modeling software.
+The team examined different environmental variables that directly affect the northern goshawk nesting habitat and determined areas that are most suitable for nesting using multiple habitat suitability modeling software.
 Additionally, future climate trends were analyzed to forecast and understand the impact of climate change based on mountain pine beetle encroachment on goshawk habitat by the year 2050.

 Abstract: